-Our Festival is run by a small dedicated team of Trustees and other local volunteers, and with the support of the Swaledale Outdoor Club and Castle Hill Bookshop.
+Our Festival is now run by a Charitable Organisation, with a small dedicated team of Trustees and other local volunteers, and with the support of the Swaledale Outdoor Club.
 It provides a unique mix of daytime walks and evening talks to both inspire and invigorate you:

 Be inspired: meet celebrated authors, discover new ones and engage in a full programme of evening book events, and the occasional afternoon talk.

 Be invigorated: explore the beautiful Yorkshire Dales in autumn - enjoy daily walks for amblers, ramblers and serious walkers led by friendly guides, keen to share their knowledge and enthusiasm for the Dales.

 We have a great selection of graded walks to choose from each day, you can embark on an ambitious climb one day and enjoy an historical stroll the next.
 Some of the talks may relate to the local area you're visiting and some may take you off in into completely different subjects.
-There's also often more participatory events such as a Poetry Open Mic and Book Club discussions.
+There are also often more participatory events such as a Poetry Open Mic and Book Club discussions.

 Richmond is on the edge of the northern Yorkshire Dales.
 It is very compact with shops, restaurants, accommodation, a Norman castle, the River Swale within walking distance and, of course, the Dales, very close by.